 Reporting production progress and ensuring appropriate availability of supplies.

-We contactors were deployed to Kuwait where we established temporary facilities, trained locals and fitted and removed the additional exterior slatted armour and under vehicle up-armour and conducted technical inspections to all of the Stryker variants prior to entry to Iraq and upon exit.
+Our contractors were deployed to Kuwait where we established temporary facilities, trained locals and fitted and removed the additional exterior slatted armour and under-vehicle up-armour and conducted technical inspections to all of the Stryker variants prior to entry to Iraq and upon exit.

 M&E provided Heavy Wheel Mechanics and Welders to at the Battle Damage Repair Facility in Qatar.
-Task required complete rebuild of each vehicle.
-502 vehicles (422 battle damaged, 80 reset).
+The task required a complete rebuild of each vehicle.
+502 vehicles (422 battle-damaged, 80 reset).

 Deployed personnel to conduct RESET of 1/25 SCR Stryker Brigade and support across all levels of maintenance.